 As you probably know, HOAs are motivated to restrict the ways in which homeowners can alter the appearance of their homes.

 If you find that your HOA is overly zealous about antennas, you should understand that the FCC guarantees everyone’s rights (within a certain scope) to set up a TV antenna on the exterior of their home.

 However, your HOA might not know about such a ruling, and you (on the other hand) might not want to spend the time convincing them of your case.

 Add to that any possible legal costs you may incur through dealing with ham-handed HOA board members, and the prospect of a long-running dispute may seem even more unappealing.

-Many of the larger and more powerful antennas, however, wouldn’t win fifth prize in a beauty contest, and you may not feel their presence atop your chimney adds to your home’s curb appeal.
+Many of the larger and more powerful antennas, however, wouldn’t win twelfth prize in a beauty contest, and you may not feel their presence atop your chimney adds to your home’s curb appeal.

 Benefits of Installing an Antenna in Your Attic

 Now that we’ve covered the reasons why most people decide to mount their TV antenna in the attic, let’s look closely at the main benefits: